 Options for Sign Language in the Theater

-One of the most common ways to accommodate deaf viewers is to provide a sign language interpreter in the theater, meaning that at least one person stands next to the stage interpreting the words spoken by the actors.
-The main issue here is that deaf audience members have to look back and forth between the interpreter and the stage, often forcing a choice between seeing the ongoing action and watching the interpreter.
+One of the most common ways to accommodate deaf and hard of hearing viewers is to provide a sign language interpreter in the theater, meaning that at least one person stands next to the stage interpreting the words spoken by the actors.
+The main issue here is that hard of hearing audience members have to look back and forth between the interpreter and the stage, often forcing a choice between seeing the ongoing action and watching the interpreter.

 Additionally, since the number of audience members who require sign language interpreters in the theater is less than full capacity, theater management often decides to offer interpreters only for a limited number of performances, if any.